Teaching and Learning Summit

 • Discover practices that suport a diverse, inclusive community of learners and educators.

-• Discuss the successful implementation of curriculum design, instructional strategies, and assessment practices.
+• Discuss the successful implementation of curriculum design, instructional strategies, and assessment practices that support student and instructor success.

 • Connect with BGSU colleagues from across campus.